DewmiKarunarathna/my-first-repo/README.md

 - added cave functions
 - the turn function is created to print the left and right messages
 - completed functions to select either go to cave or go back
-- added another function to go to a glowing village
+- added another function to go to a glowing village, a function to go in a glowing path